Marbella, Spain: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types C and F. Take care to pick the right type.
-Most adapters that you can buy are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and F. Check that you choose the correct kind.
+The majority of adapters available online are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 • Power bank for devices